radaron/CDMServer/webapp/README.md

 ## Available Features

+### Admin
+- Add new users (name, email, password) and delete existing ones.
+- Grant or revoke admin permission per user.
+- Change any user's password.
+- View active login sessions grouped by user (client type, created and last used time) and revoke any of them.

-### Users
+### Settings
-- Admins can add or remove users.
-- Manage user permissions (admin or regular user).
-- Users can update their own passwords.
+- Users can change their own login password.
-- Users can utilize their Ncore credentials for downloads.
+- Users can set or delete their own Ncore credentials, which are then used for their downloads instead of the server defaults.

 ### Devices
 - Support for multiple devices.